 (f) have had at least 1 year’s experience of giving supervision to a minimum of 50 hours, including at least 12 hours one-to-one supervision with the same supervisee (during or post training).

 (g) be currently supervising no fewer than 2 individual supervisees under the supervision of an appropriately accredited supervisor.

 (h) provide a comprehensive Supervisor’s Report attesting to the quality and quantity of the applicant’s supervisory work with reference to the functions of supervision and confirming also that the applicant maintains a psychotherapy practice from a Humanistic and Integrative perspective.

 (i) provide evidence that they currently have appropriate insurance cover for both the psychotherapy and supervision work they are doing.

-Those whose applications have not been accepted for accreditation as a supervisor must be informed in writing by the Secretary of the Supervision and Supervisor Accreditation Committee and a report stating the grounds for the decision must be provided to the applicant.
+Those whose applications have not been accepted for accreditation as a supervisor must be informed in writing by the Secretary of the Supervision Committee, and a report stating the grounds for the decision must be provided to the applicant.
 Applicants may reapply once the deficits detailed in this report have been rectified.

-The Supervision and Supervisor Accreditation Committee is the competent body to interpret and implement this Bye Law in accordance with the provisions of Bye Law 5A.
-The decision of the Supervision and Supervisor Accreditation Committee as to whether an applicant fulfils the requirements for accreditation as an accredited IAHIP Supervisor shall be final.
+The Supervision Committee is the competent body to implement this Bye Law in accordance with the provisions of Bye Law 5A.